safrain/gan/README.md

 	./gan foo.groovy

 #### Specify server address and save it as default server address
-Script will be executed at 'www.server-address.com/gan', and default server address of the client will be changed to 'www.server-address.com/gan'
+Script will be executed at <server address>, and default server address of the client will be changed to <server address>

-    ./gan -h www.server-address.com/gan foo.groovy
+    ./gan -h <server address> foo.groovy

 ####List running scripts